Rigidity and stability of spheres in the Helfrich model: Introduction

 The paper is organised as follows.
 Section 2 contains some brief mathematical background required for the calculations and proofs in the later sections.
-Section 3 contains the proof of Theorem \ref{TMspheresintro} as well as some discussion on an exceptional case.
-Section 4 is concerned with stability analysis and the proof of Theorems \ref{TMspheresstability} and \ref{TMsolnsmeanconvex}.
+Section 3 contains the proof of Theorem \ref{TMspheresintro} as well as some discussion on minimisers.
+Section 4 is concerned with rigidity, and contains the proof of Theorem \ref{mainthmx} and Theorem \ref{mainthmxx}.
+Section 5 is concerned with stability analysis and the proof of Theorem \ref{TMspheresstability} and Theorem \ref{TMsolnsmeanconvex}.